Summary of “Public Speaking TED TALKS – The Official Guide”: There is nothing more natural than being afraid to speak in public.

 As a final part of his basic book on speaking, Chris Anderson offers some philosophical reflections on communication.

-To really make us aware of the importance to develop this skill, as we learnt to do to walk or ride a bike.
+To really make us aware of the importance to develop this skill, as we learned to do to walk or ride a bike.
 And it’s true that communication concerns all of us, as well:

 - A high school student who wants to acquire a good insurance policy